DavePearce/Homepage/content/blog/2023/digging_eof.md

 assembly:

 ```
-   push1 lab
+   PUSH1 lab
-   jump
+   JUMP
-   db 0xe0
+   DB 0xe0
 lab:
-   jumpdest
-   stop
+   JUMPDEST
+   STOP
 ```

-Observe that the data byte `0xe0` is mixed in with other instructions, which is permitted under the current EVM specification.
+Observe that the raw data byte `0xe0` is mixed in with other instructions, which is permitted under the current EVM specification.
 The EVM simply [views this as an `INVALID` instruction](https://www.evm.codes/playground?fork=shanghai&unit=Wei&codeType=Bytecode&code='600456e05b00'_) _which has no operands_.
 Specifically, this is defined in Section 9.4.3 ("Jump Destination Validity") of the [Yellow